atmgrupomaggioli/docshub/README.md

 </div>

+> [!TIP]
+> 🚀 Check out the new candidate pre-release on the next branch [here](https://github.com/atmgrupomaggioli/docshub/tree/next).

 > [!WARNING]
 > DocsHub is still in development.
 You cannot clone the repository yet.
 Alternatively, you can try it with [Docker](https://github.com/atmgrupomaggioli/docshub/tree/main/docker).